Kelvinphan17/PHP_CRUD_Invventory/docs/Deliverable3.md

 ## Deployment Scripts

-Included in this project are 2 scripts that will help with deployment.
-First is ```./bin/db/create.bat``` which creates a PSQL database that <br>
+Included in this project are 3 scripts that will help with deployment.
-1. Checks to see if the db "subspace" already exists and drops it if it does
-2. Creates the db "subspace"
-3. Imports [schema.sql](../db/schema.sql) into the db and it
-   - Creates a sequence to increment unique ID's
-   - Creates an ENUM type to store the item status
-   - Creates a table to store all inventory data
-4. Seeds the database with [seed.sql](../db/seed.sql) which contains sample data <br>

-The script can be found at [create.bat](../bin/db/create.bat).
+The first script ```./build.bat``` is a script that will zip all files exlcude .git, composer files (vender, composer.json, composer.lock), info.php, tests into a compress folder named "Subspace".
+This allows the server to be deployed anywhere as the web app is now compressed into a portable zip file.
+The script can be found at [build.bat](../build.bat).<br>

+The second script ```deploy.bat``` is meant to be clicked when browsing through Subspace.zip.
+This script will unzip Subspace.zip and place it into the directory ```C:\Subspace``` and then open a file explorer at that location.
+When using the script the server will be fully deployed and all you need to do is run ```server.bat``` to start the server.
+The deploy script can be found at [deploy.bat](../deploy.bat). <br>

-The second script ```./server.bat``` is a simple script to start a PHP development server on localhost:4000.
+The last script ```./server.bat``` is a simple script to start a PHP development server on localhost:4000.
 This script can be found at [server.bat](../server.bat).

 ## Refined Design System